Hypertrophic Cardiomyopathy (HCM)

 Prognosis

-The long-term outcome for people with HCM is very good and most patients with HCM have normal life expectancy without significant limitations or complications.
+The long-term outcome for people with HCM is good and most patients with HCM have normal life expectancy without significant limitations or complications.

 Support That Lifts You Up